-Frequently asked questions on our support platform will be reported and answered here.
+Questions frequently asked through our support platform are reported and answered here.

-Yes, when you add a new resource to your Centreon, it’s automatically displayed and accessible in Centreon Map desktop client, in the ‘Resources’ panel.
+Yes, when you add a new resource to your Centreon, it’s automatically displayed and accessible on the Centreon MAP desktop client, in the Resources panel.

-By default your Centreon Map server is listening and sending information through the port 8080.
-If you have set the SSL (cf SSL configuration with a recognized key) the port is 8443.
+By default, the Centreon MAP server is listening and sending information through the port 8080.
+If you set the SSL (see SSL configuration with a recognized key), use the port 8443.

-You can change this port (if, for instance, you have a firewall on your network blocking these ports).
+You can change this port (e.g., if you have a firewall on your network blocking these ports).

-If the new port you want to set is lower than 1024, please follow these instructions instead.
+If the new port is below 1024, use this procedure these instructions instead.

 # systemctl stop tomcat

 Edit the server.xml settings file located in /etc/tomcat/server.xml: